Trekking Information

 Accommodations

-Regarding food, you will have full options to select your menu.
-Meals include verities of western-style meals to ethnic cuisines, including Sherpa stew, fresh vegetable items, noodles, soups, handmade bread items, spaghetti, pizza, eggs, potatoes recipes, apple pie, and the most common Dal Bhat.
-Concerning drinks, various kinds of drinks like black tea, lemon tea, hot chocolates, ginger tea, milk coffee/tea, green tea, black coffee, and Lemon ginger tea are available.
+On popular trek routes like the Annapurna, Everest and the Langtang region.
+You will have full options to select your menu.
+Meals include verities of Chinese, Nepales, Western along with ethnic cuisines, including Sherpa stew, fresh vegetable items, noodles, soups, handmade bread items, spaghetti, pizza, eggs, potatoes recipes, apple pie, and the most common Dal Bhat and noodles.
+In some popular places like Ghandruk, Namche Bazaar, and Manang, you can even find German bakeries, Italian coffee shop and Pizzerias.
+Besides you can get various kinds of drinks like black tea, lemon tea, ginger tea, milk coffee/tea, green tea, and black coffee are available.
 Breakfast and dinner will be served at the lodge where you spend the night.
 Lunch will be served, along the way.
 Only one welcome or farewell dinner will be served in Kathmandu.
 While in Kathmandu you will get breakfast only, for dinner and lunch, you have to pay for yourself.

-Everest View Comfort Trek is a moderate trek suitable for passionate walkers who can walk for at least 3-6 hours a day with a light rucksack.
+Most high altitude treks in Nepal usually require previous trekking experience and fitness level.
+Usually a trek day last 5-6hrs, or sometimes even for 7-8hrs.
 Walking in higher altitudes is more physically demanding than walking in the lower altitudes; however, if we are in excellent health with average physical fitness, have a positive attitude, self-confidence, and strong determination, we can accomplish the trek.
 Exercising or jogging regularly for some weeks before the trip is a good idea to enhance your strength and stability.
-Past hiking experience would be an asset, but no technical skill requires for this journey.
-You must consult with your doctor before you decide and set up for the Everest Comfort View Trek.
+Past hiking experience would be an asset.
+You must consult with your doctor before you decide to take up any high altitude in Nepal.
 Participants with pre-existing medical conditions such as heart, lung, and blood diseases should inform their doctor and Service Provider (Wind Horse Tours).

-For the majority of trekkers, health problems are likely to be minor, such as stomach upsets and blisters, and common-sense precautions are all that are required to avoid illness.
+Trekking in Nepal involves high altitude.
+So, you must have some knowledge of high altitude sickness(AMS).
+Even a physically fit trekker can also get sick, if he goes faster on the altitude.
+Therefore, we recommend you a good acclimatizing and rest days in between to avoid acute mountain sickness.
+And other health problems are likely to be minor, such as stomach upsets and blisters, and common-sense precautions are all that are required to avoid illness.
 Make sure you and your teeth are in good health before departing, as there is very little medical or dental attention along the trails.

 It is easy to forget that mountainous terrain carries an inherent risk.
 In rural areas of Nepal, rescue services are limited, and medical facilities are primitive or nonexistent.
 Helicopter evacuations are possible, but the costs run into thousands of US dollars.
 Only tiny minorities of trekkers end up in trouble, but accidents can often be avoided or risk minimized if people have a realistic understanding of trekking requirements.
 Don’t take on a Himalayan trek lightly.
 Follow the basic rules of trekking such as: